nicholasgalante1997/Arcturus-JR/public/content/posts/webpack-externals-and-es6-import-maps.md

 [caniuse import maps](https://caniuse.com/?search=import%20maps)

 [caniuse modulepreload](https://caniuse.com/?search=modulepreload)

+> Caveat: Looks like firefox says they support this, but upon further testing, they do not support it at time of writing.
+You can use import maps, but modulepreload will throw a warning.
+This warning would be fine if it was just a warning, but it ultimately aborts import map resolution specifier swapping.
+Something to note.
+Without the modulepreload link tags, firefox seems to be working fine with import maps.

 <br />

 #### But Nick, I'm worried about things like <esm.sh> being down, or malicious actor attacks in external cdn providers.
 I have a high availability app